Frequently Asked Questions (FAQs)

 I’ve spent years in education, perfecting my knowledge and teaching and the results speak for themselves.

 As an online tutor – you’re getting the same quality of service as face to face tutoring, except without the need to drive to get to me.

 If students are having to write in their GCSE exams, how can online tutoring (where they type) help them?

 Just because students need to write in their exams doesn’t mean they cannot benefit from:

 - sharing documents online

-- observing annotations on the visualiser
+- observing annotations written using the graphics tablet

 - co-editing documents, simultaneously

 - communicating online

 Students are already learning online via YouTube and similar platforms.
 Whilst this may seem new, online learning has been around for some time with many schools now beginning to embrace the possibilities.